HiMoE-VLA: Hierarchical Mixture-of-Experts for Generalist Vision-Language-Action Policies: More Analysis

-From Figure~\ref{fig:hbmoe-heatmap}, the expert activation patterns for CALVIN Joint and CALVIN EEF are similar, as these datasets share the same environment and observation settings except for the action space, whereas LIBERO EEF has a distinct activation pattern.
+From Figure~\ref{fig:asmoe-heatmap}, we observe that CALVIN EEF and LIBERO EEF exhibit similar expert activation patterns, while CALVIN joint-angle shows a clearly different distribution, reflecting the differences in action space.
+From Figure~\ref{fig:hbmoe-heatmap}, the expert activation patterns for CALVIN joint-angle and CALVIN EEF are similar, as these datasets share the same environment and observation settings except for the action space, whereas LIBERO EEF has a distinct activation pattern.

-These visualizations demonstrate that HiMoE effectively adapts its experts to handle heterogeneity across both action spaces and observations, confirming that the hierarchical MoE design enables specialized routing for different data types.